hann-zhong/a-galaxy-far-far-away/README.md

-# A Galaxy Far, Far Away
+# 🚀 a galaxy far, far away

 Created for for CS174A - Introduction to Computer Graphics.
 Team Members: Anuk Fernando, Iris Gur, Hannah Zhong